 This is bad:

-Always use your own name and personal email address.
+Always use your name and personal email address.
 This shows that you are a real person, not a random small business sending unsolicited spam.
-There is a great guide I recently wrote on how to find anyone’s email address in under 30 seconds where I delve into email headers, recipient’s name and so forth.
+I recently wrote a great guide on how to find anyone’s email address in under 30 seconds, where I delve into email headers, the recipient’s name, and so forth.

 This is the easiest way to show that you didn’t just find a list of sales emails and spam them – use their first name.